 Some attribute this longevity in the spotlight to the artiste’s talents, which I agree with.
 However, we’ve all seen talented acts not go past 3 to 4 years in the mainstream before they are washed out of the spotlight.
 Even 50 Cent washed out as a rapper in mainstream music.
 These were folks signed to labels and had huge budgets behind them, yet, they couldn’t go beyond 1 or 2 album cycles in the mainstream.

-I have a theory though…
+I have a theory, though…

 Those who have remained played a game in business by treating their music as a product.
-The songs released are literally the products the label tries to sell to the public.
+The songs released are the products the label tries to sell to the public.
 The more positive reviews each new listener gives this product, the more marketing weight the label throws behind the artiste.
-The emcees and producers listed above all treated their music as a product, studied the market, and stayed relevant.
+The emcees and producers above treated their music as a product, studied the market, and stayed relevant.

 Product Management and Product Lifecycle